 This week, Insight writer and EAL teacher Niki Cook gives tips on what you can do to keep in touch with Unit 3 EAL.

-It’s August.
-You’re over halfway through Year 12, Unit 3 is over, and you’re well into studying Unit 4.
+It’s July.
+You’re halfway through Year 12, Unit 3 is over, and you’ve started studying Unit 4.
 But, as an EAL student, it’s vital that you keep your Unit 3 skills and knowledge fresh in your mind throughout Term 3.
 Why?
 Because, at the end of the year, nearly all the content of the exam will come from Unit 3!

 So, the challenge for you now is how to keep practising these skills when the classroom focus has moved on.
 This is especially difficult when you are studying two texts for the comparative task, plus preparing for your oral; therefore, it is crucial that you make good use of the limited revision time that you have.